Search Integration And The Panl Response Object

 The URL path to remove this facet from the search results.

-At a base level, implementation is straightforward with any of the active facets, although not all of the active filters may be rendered to the page.
+At a base level, implementation is straightforward with any of the active facets.
+You may choose whether to render the active filters to the page.
 In the Panl Results Viewer, the only active facets that are rendered for removal are:

 1. Any query phrase,